Canonical URLs in Yoast SEO

 A common misconception is that the canonical on a paginated page should always point to page 1 in the series.
 This is not the case.
 When you do that, you run the risk of search engines not indexing links that appear on page 2, 3 etc. of your archives.
 This would cause older articles to drop out of the search results entirely.

-Of course, you can change the canonical element of a category, tag or other taxonomy archive to point at another page.
-To do this, go into the taxonomies settings and set the canonical:
+Of course, you can change the canonical element of a category, tag or other taxonomy archives to point at another page.
+To do this, follow the steps above.

 If you want, you can also filter the output of the canonical programmatically.
 To do this you can use the